Metabo HPT MultiVolt Circular Saw C3607DA

 - AC or DC power without switching saws

-- Secondary handle is too small
+- Secondary handle is too small and too close to the main handle

 The Metabo HPT MultiVolt Circular Saw is going to be a fine addition in nearly every setting that requires a circular saw.
 You’ll get the most out of it if you’re looking to split time between cordless convenience and corded runtime.

 Before I dive in too far, let’s define the idea of a Cordless Supersaw.
 To earn that title, a cordless circular saw has to outperform our benchmark corded saw – the Skilsaw SPT77WM worm drive.
 It’s not an easy task and only a handful of cordless models have done it.
+Here are some other sidewinders.
+Check out how they and the worm drive style models stack up in our cordless circular saw head-to-head review.

 - Makita 18V X2 LXT Sidewinder XSH06

-- DeWalt FlexVolt Worm Drive Style Saw DCS577
+- DeWalt FlexVolt Circular Saw DCS578

 - Milwaukee M18 Fuel Circular Saw 2732